alisazarina/alisazarina/README.md

 I’m an ambitious and curious IT graduate with a background in Software Engineering and hands-on experience in mobile & web development, UI/UX design, cloud tech, and data analytics.

 I'm passionate about building thoughtful, user-centric solutions—especially at the intersection of design, technology, and business.
-Whether it’s developing a prototype, collaborative with like-minded tech enthusiasts, or diving into data, I love solving problems that make an impact.
+Whether it’s developing a prototype, collaborating with like-minded tech enthusiasts, or diving into data, I love solving problems that make an impact.

 🚀 My journey so far includes:
 - AI/ML and automation projects